Skip to main content

 Send an HTTP POST to an external URL.
 Three presets are available:

-• Slack: sends a formatted message to a Slack incoming webhook
+• Slack: posts a formatted message to a Slack incoming webhook

-• Discord: sends a formatted message to a Discord webhook
+• Discord: posts a formatted message to a Discord webhook

-• Custom: sends a JSON payload to any URL you specify
+• Custom: posts a JSON payload to any URL you specify

 Email